opencompany/awesome-open-company/README.md

   - *(unmaintained)*

 ## License
-*This work and all contrubitions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*
+*This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*